 This is a sacrifice many military couples make.
 “Being a military spouse has its own set of stresses”, explains Brian.
 “There was always a dark cloud that I wanted to bring my own set of successes to the relationship, and had concerns that I wouldn’t be able to do that.”

 That concern was alleviated by the extraordinary level of support Brian received from Charles Schwab.
 When Lora received orders to Boston, he planned to resign from Charles Schwab to go with her.
 Instead, Brian was allowed to transfer, and used that opportunity to gain new experience.
-When she was deployed to Iraq, Brian’s former boss at Charles Schwab invited him to return to Arizona.
+When she was deployed to Iraq, Brian’s former boss at Charles Schwab invited him to return to Texas.
 Lora’s career took her to San Diego, where Brian was able to join her – still as part of the Charles Schwab team.
 During this time Brian was expanding his skill set, and was promoted.
-Brian and Lora eventually settled back in Arizona, in Brian’s childhood neighborhood – with Brian’s career at Charles Schwab well established.
+Brian and Lora eventually settled back in Texas, in Brian’s childhood neighborhood – with Brian’s career at Charles Schwab well established.